SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 Bottles contain emotions:

-Right before the abuse, Rahel attempt
-- BD smell of movies bottled up for memories
+Right before the abuse, Rahel attempted to capture the final reminants of her positive emotion into a "bottle", BD smell of movies bottled up for memories.

+Immediatly, Fear was handed to Estha as Two Bottles:

+- BE abuse as balance between bottle and um... that other thing.
+Which is also a bottle.
+Of half
+-
-- BE abuse as balance between bottle and um... that other thing (that contains fizzy drink of fear) => CJ bubbled cold drink as fear. (maybe the other quote?)
+- (that contains fizzy drink of fear) => CJ bubbled cold drink as fear. (maybe the other quote?)

 - BA Baby Kochamma drinks weak gruel instead of water (seeking to gain small gains by taking the wastewater of rice cooking)
 - BC humiliation/undue sense of male responsibilty lead Estha to "balance on bottles" — work above emotions?